Accelerated Randomized Mirror Descent Algorithms For Composite Non-strongly Convex Optimization: Experiments

-In this experiment, we consider the same Lasso problem and settings as in Section \ref{sec:synthetic_exp}, except that we use 6 real datasets from \cite{libsvmdata}.
-The characteristics of the datasets are detailed in Table \ref{tabdata}.
-Figures \ref{fig_resall_obj} and \ref{fig_resall_optgap} show the results on these 6 datasets.
-As with the results in Section \ref{sec:synthetic_exp}, the ASMD methods are also significantly better than FISTA and APG in most datasets.
-From Figure \ref{fig_resall_optgap}, ASMD II with $\alpha_3 = 1/3$ also performs the best among different versions of ASMD on most datasets (except for cadata).
-These results have shown that ASMD requires much less gradient computations to converge than FISTA and APG on real data.
+\textbf{Exact ARMD.} We consider the same Lasso problem and settings as in Sect.~\ref{sec:synthetic_exp} on 6 real datasets from \cite{libsvmdata}: breast-cancer ($n=683, p=10$), abalone ($n=4177, p=8$), mushrooms ($n=8124, p=112$), cpusmall ($n=8192, p=12$), letter ($n=15000,p=16$), and cadata ($n=20640,p=8$).
+From Fig.~\ref{fig_resall}, the ARMD methods are also significantly better than FISTA, SAGA, and APG; and ARMD II with $\alpha_3 = 1/3$ also performs the best among all algorithms on the datasets except for the cadata dataset, where ARMD II with $\alpha_3 = 2/3$ is the best method.